boyuanliuoptics/DOS-calculation/README.md

 ![3Dexample](https://github.com/boyuanliuoptics/DOS-calculation/raw/master/3Dexample.jpg)

-You can also change the settings in the the ctl file to use *DOS_Tr.m* to calculate the DOS and we provide a ctl exmple of two dimension as well.
+You can change the settings in the the ctl file to use *DOS_Tr.m* to calculate the DOS and we provide a ctl exmple of two dimension as well.
+It is ok to use band data from other band-computing softwares, as long as the band data is in the right form.

 Notice and Future Plans
 ----------------------------------------